table of contents

 Like everything else in your body, erections change as you age.
-Maybe your erections aren’t as strong or as frequent as they used to be.
+Maybe your erections aren’t as strong or frequent as they used to be.
 Or you might notice that your erections are softer or don’t last as long.
-Erectile dysfunction symptoms vary depending on your health, age, sexual activity, lifestyle, and habits, so you may be wondering how to tell if these changes are related to ED.
-The three most common erectile dysfunction symptoms are (Sooriyamoorthy, 2021):
+Erectile dysfunction symptoms vary depending on your health, age, sexual activity, lifestyle, and habits.
+So, are these changes part of the standard aging process, or are they related to ED?
+The three most common erectile dysfunction symptoms are (Sooriyamoorthy, 2022):

 - Difficulty getting an erection

 - Softer erections